Fusion-Data-Platform/fdp/README.rst

 * Integrate data sources, data, and analysis methods in a single, extensible data object

-  * Streamline data access - multiple facilities, diagnostics, and databases
+  * Streamline data access for multiple facilities, diagnostics, and databases
   * Organize data and analysis methods in an intuitive object-oriented framework

 * Promote collaborative code development and reduce inefficient code duplication

 * Reduce barriers to entry for new students and scientists

-* Use free and ubiquitous components
+* Free components and flexible usage

   * Python, Numpy, Matplotlib, Github, etc.
   * Platform-independent: desktop Mac/PC, Linux cluster
+  * Command-line tool or import into code

 Example usage
 ==============================